E-cigarettes are touted as a safer alternative to traditional tobacco smoking, but evidence proving this claim are limited.

 What are E-Cigarettes?

 E-cigarettes deliver nicotine through a vapor that resembles tobacco smoke, but with fewer of the toxic chemical byproducts of burning tobacco leaves.
 The vapor itself is produced from an E-liquid that contains nicotine mixed with a base like propylene glycol, flavorings, and other chemicals.
-Because E-cigarettes have only recently fallen under the regulatory oversight of the Food and Drug Administration (FDA)3, the exact composition of E-cigarette vapor is unknown.
+E-cigarettes have only recently fallen under the regulatory oversight of the Food and Drug Administration (FDA)3, so the exact composition of E-cigarette vapor is unknown.
 Some brands have tested positive for caustic chemicals like formaldehyde, benzene, and diacetyl.
-These could lead to complications like increase cancer risk, birth defects, and “popcorn lung”4.
+These could lead to complications like increased cancer risk, birth defects, and “popcorn lung”4.

 Despite these studies, the jury is still out on the safety of E-cigarettes.
 More scientific inquiries and clinical trials are needed for a definitive conclusion.
 Over 500 brands and 7,700 flavors of E-cigarettes are commercially available.
-Because there have been few regulations on E-cigarettes, E-liquids are likely to vary greatly between brands.
-Although some might be safe, others probably are not and should be removed from the market.
+Because there have been few regulations on E-cigarettes, E-liquids vary greatly between brands.
+Although some might be safe, others may not and should be removed from the market.
 Since E-cigarettes are newer products, there have yet to be studies on the long-term effects of E-cigarette smoking or secondhand emissions.
 Until these longitudinal studies are conducted, any evidence suggesting that E-cigarettes are safe are suggestive at best.

 - Smoking & Tobacco Use.
 Center for Disease Control and Prevention, 17 February 2016.